Onyx-Engineer/financial-dashboard/README.md

 - **User Feedback Loops** – Toast system provides clear feedback, and also Error Fallback provides clarity on error and opportunity to retry a failed page.
 - **KPIs & Metrics Clarity** – uses currency formatting and quick snapshots of key investor metrics.

-## Feature Enhancements / Additions
+## Future Enhancements / Additions

 - Use WebSockets and socket.io client for real-time data
 - More advanced filtering and search